 Most bloggers don’t make money blogging.
 If you want to make money on WordPress, you have to have enough views, you have to purchase your own domain name, and you have to sign up for WordAds.
 After some consideration, I took this step in August 2014.
 I registered my domain name for $18 a year and signed up for WordAds.
 I also pay another $8 each year to keep my contact information private.

 How many views do you have to have to make money on WordPress?Update: Since writing this post, WordPress allows ALL of its bloggers to sign up for Wordads.
 Now every blog with a registered domain name is a potential money maker, even if it turns out to be just a little bit of money each month.
 The amount of money that you’ll make will depend on how many views you have and where those views come from.

 Was it worth it to register your own domain name?
 Yes, the number of views I’ve received after registering is much, much greater than it was before I registered.
-It is much easier to tell friends and acquaintances to look for Findthefactors.com than it was to tell them with wordpress added to that name.
+It is much easier to tell friends and acquaintances to look for Findthefactors.com than it was to tell them that name with wordpress added to it.
 Even though it cost more money than I might have made back, it helps me reach more viewers, and that helps me meet my original objective.
 The only drawback is that if don’t renew my registration every year Findthefactors.com could become what they call a parking lot.
 I would have no control over what people would see if they went to the site.
 If you read the fine print when you register your domain, this stipulation is made quite clear.
 Somebody else could put whatever they want on the unregistered site, including adult content.
 I intend to continue registering Findthefactor.com for the rest of my life.
 Hopefully my children and grandchildren will also after I’m gone.

 If you’re still thinking of starting a blog, do it because you love a particular subject.
 Do it because it pleases you.
 There will be days when absolutely nobody else looks at your blog.
 You will gain some followers, but some of those followers will get discouraged with their statistics and quit blogging and quit reading your blog.
 You will also get some followers who follow you for the sole purpose of trying to get you to follow them back.
 Once you follow them, they never look at your blog again.
 If you blog, you have to do it for yourself, and if anyone else enjoys it, that is a bonus.

 I chose WordPress because it allows me to put excel documents on my blog.
 (Blogspot didn’t.)
-People who view my blog on their smart phones can’t see those documents.
+Unfortunately people who view my blog on their smart phones can’t see those documents.
 I hope there are a few teachers out there who at least occasionally look at my blog on their home or school computers and print out the puzzles for their classes.
 That would make my decision to add those documents definitely worth it.

 Fellow bloggers, what other things do you think new bloggers should know?